PeterLu7799/documents/Energy Efficiency Guild.md

 ### How fix the thermal problem

-#### Has this problem

-Decreasing the usage of CPU, GPU and I/O.
+The goal is to decrease the usage of CPU, GPU and I/O.

 1. Turning off the unnecessary functions or features when it get hot
 2. Optimized the code or algorithm to reduce the CPU or GPU utilization
-3. Is there some no technoligy we can use?
+3. Is there some new technology we can use?

-#### No this problem

-1. If there is no high CPU or GPU usage in your app just as the normal process to develop the app
+4. If there is no high CPU or GPU usage in your app just as the normal process to develop the app
-2.

 ## References